PlainsightAI/legacy-docs/start.md

 ## Creating a Rule
 Rules are at the heart of device interactivity within the Sense platform.
 Rules define conditions around devices and sensor data and specify the actions to trigger when the conditions are met.
 For example, devices entering a geofence or coming within range of a beacon could trigger a notification to another device, send an email to a recipient, or post data to another web service.
 Rules can be complex and perform multiple actions or include data from multiple channels.

-1. In the dashboard, go to Rules
+1. In the dashboard, go to Projects > Rules
 2. Click **Add New Rule**
 3. Enter the condition(s) for the rule.
 You can choose from a *Landmark Condition* or *Attribute Condition*

-### Add a Landmark Condition
+### Adding a Landmark Condition

 Landmark - A landmark is a geofence around a certain location.
 It can be a circle, polygon, or rectable.